capocasa/audiobar/readme.txt

 == Screenshots ==

-1. Audiobar in Firefox 5.0
+1. Audiobar in Firefox 5.0 (11 looks alike)
-2. Audiobar in Chrome 12.0
+2. Audiobar in Chrome 12.0 (18 looks alike)
-3. Audiobar in Opera 11.5
+3. Audiobar in Opera 11.5 (11.6 looks alike)
 4. Audiobar in Internet Explorer 8 (6, 7 and 9 look alike)
 5. Audiobar in Safari 5